gnaneshwar2468/link-shortener-web-application/README.md

 #STEP-3
-The main part is in link.py
+The main part is in link.py file

 where i interated the templates,to make a long URL to a short URL.